 While studying towards the Legal Practice Course (LPC), you should start to apply for training contracts with boutique construction law firms or larger firms that have a dedicated construction practice.

-Rupa Lakha, Construction Partner at Charles Russell Speechlys LLP told us about her steps to qualification and beyond in a recent interview:
+Rupa Lakha, Construction Partner at Charles Russell Speechlys LLP told us about her steps to qualification and beyond in an interview:

 “I applied for training contracts after completing my LPC and was successful in securing one at Speechly Bircham LLP (now Charles Russell Speechlys LLP) following the 3-week summer scheme selection process.
 I have been exceptionally fortunate with my career progression; I have evolved from a trainee through to associate, senior associate and then on to partnership within one law firm.”

 While not everyone’s career development may be as smooth as Rupa’s, one of the key takeaways is the summer scheme that she undertook prior to applying for a training contract.
 The competition you face in applying for a construction law training contract will be stiff, so any legal work experience that you can demonstrate will swing the odds in your favour.